fsvreddit/modmail-remindme/README.md

 If an existing reminder for the modmail thread already exists, it will be replaced with the new one.

+You can put additional text in the modmail message that contains the command too, if you want to put a note in about *why* you are setting the reminder.

+If more than one command is found in the message, only the first one will be processed.

 ## Cancelling reminders

 Use the same command with "cancel" after e.g. `RemindMe! cancel`.

+## Change History

+### v1.0

+Initial release

 ## About this app